 Tool properties are also a special case.
 These live within each tool (such as the Textbox tool) and can be saved to QTD files for future.
 Use the Load and Save menu options you get by right clicking on a tool to access saved QTD files for a tool.
 Some tools (like AutoDimension and Capping) have a lot of details to save, so these can be quite complicated with friendly pages in front of them to change property values more easily.

-With v12, all drawing files (QID), library files (QIL) and catalogs (QIM) and Templates (QIT) are compressed internally.
-This means that they still expose searchable properties to Windows File Explorer, and they still offer File Explorer previews.
-They are really indistinguishable from the old files, other than they are considerably smaller.
+All drawing files (QID), library files (QIL) and catalogs (QIM) and Templates (QIT) are compressed internally.
+This means that they still expose searchable properties to Windows File Explorer, and they still offer File Explorer previews i.e. they are indistinguishable from the old files but are considerably smaller.

 Because of the performance of the Windows File System vs the compression algorithm, there does not appear to be any real time overhead in saving and loading these compressed files.